Rally leaders face charges

-Two police complaints have been filed against student protest leaders -- which include an accusation of lese majeste -- after the weekend protest at Sanam Luang.
+Two police complaints have been filed against student protest leaders -- which include an accusation of lese majeste -- after the weekend protest at Sanam Luang, according to the assistant commissioner of the national police force.

-The assistant commissioner of the national police force, Pol Lt Gen Piya Utayo, said one complaint accused the protest leaders of lese majeste.
-The other is centred around the installation of a pro-democracy plaque at Sanam Luang, or Royal Ground, and the renaming of it as Sanam Ratsadon, or People's Ground.
+One complaint accused the protest leaders of lese majeste as defined by Section 112 of the Criminal Code, while the other is centred around the installation of a pro-democracy plaque at Sanam Luang, or Royal Ground, and the symbolic renaming of it as Sanam Ratsadon, or People's Ground.

 Tul Sittisomwong, the leader of the so-called "multi-coloured shirts movement" who filed the lese majeste complaint, said the protest leaders had once again crossed the line.